jeremybrooks/jinx/README.md

 # API IMPLEMENTATION STATUS
-As of February 6, 2017, Jinx support all methods of the Flickr API, with the exception of the deprecated auth methods.
+As of February 6, 2017, Jinx supports all methods of the Flickr API, with the exception of the deprecated auth methods.

 # BUILDING FROM SOURCE
 To build the project, use Maven.
 The jar file will end up in the "target" directory: